-With World Water Day taking place on 22nd March, water consumption and the scarcity of water is at the forefront of our minds.
-As part of our year-long celebration of the Great British Bathroom, we’ll show you how to create a water-saving, eco-friendly bathroom.
+With more and more hosepipe bans being put in place, water consumption and the scarcity of water are at the forefront of our minds.
+As part of our year-long celebration of The Great British Bathroom, we’ll show you how to create a water-saving, eco-friendly bathroom.

 Saving water isn’t only good for your wallet, it’s also great news for the environment and your community.
 With many of us struggling with household bills, one of the easiest to keep under control is your water bill.
 For around half the population in England, who have water meters, being more aware of water consumption is important and you can do this in a variety of ways, which we’ve detailed below.

 Water is all around us, right?
 After all, we live on a small island, surrounded by water where it always rains, so why should we save water?
 Whilst this may be a natural assumption to make, did you know London is drier than Sydney and even Istanbul?

 Water is a scarce resource and pressure on water suppliers gets ever greater with each passing year.
 According to Thames Water, if we keep on using water at the same rate we do today, by 2050 we’ll require an additional 250 million litres every day!
 Dry summers, like the scorcher we all experienced in 2018, coupled with wetter winter months, leads to inconsistency in supply.
 Water companies are doing their bit to ensure water supplies meet demands, however, it is also up to us to play our part and save water wherever possible, so we only use the amount we really need.

 Over half of the average water use comes in the bathroom, with 31% being used on showers and baths and a further 23% used flushing toilets.
 So, it makes sense that the bathroom is the best place to start when looking to save water.

 5 top water-saving tips